- 1.0 History

 Adhesives are often used to secure magnets in place.
 If magnets are being adhered to uneven surfaces, you will need an adhesive with plenty of "body" so that it will conform to the uneven surface.
-Hot glues have been found to work well for adhering magnets to ceramics, wood, cloth and other materials.
+Hot glues have been found to work well for adhering magnets to ceramics, wood, cloth, and other materials.
 For magnets being adhered to metal, "super glues" can be used very effectively.

 We can supply Flexible magnets with an adhesive already attached to the magnet, all you need to do is to peel off the liner and attach to your product.
 Contact Us for more information.